Program overview

 Didactic coursework

 Classes cover current nutrition and dietetics-related knowledge and principles to supplement the supervised practice learning experiences.
-Lectures, workshops, in-service training, case studies, field trips, and informal discussions will help you pass the Academy of Nutrition and Dietetics registration examination.
+Lectures, workshops, in-service training, case studies, field trips, and informal discussions will help you pass the Commission on Dietetic Registration (CDR) Registration Examination.

-As an intern, you also present nutrition programs to community audiences, which increases your skills in public speaking and working with community groups.
+As a learner, you also present nutrition programs to community audiences, which increases your skills in public speaking and working with community groups.

 Vacation and holidays